-- Fill out a questionnaire stating level of experience in the use of PCs, Windows, Microsoft PowerPoint, music, 3D animation video, and FIFA 2005 from among the following set: "Power User", "Typical User", or "Beginner" (2 minutes); - 2.
-Read a one page handout (2 minutes); - 3.
-Acclimatize to the performance of our machine by using the above applications (5 minutes); - 4.
-Perform the following tasks for UDFS1: Microsoft PowerPoint plus music (4 minutes); 3D Shockwave animation (4 minutes); FIFA game (8 minutes); and - 5.
+- Fill out a questionnaire stating level of experience in the use of PCs, Windows, Microsoft PowerPoint, music, 3D animation video, and FIFA 2005 (2 minutes) from among the following set: "Power User", "Typical User", or "Beginner". - 2.
+Read a one page handout (2 minutes). - 3.
+Acclimate to the performance of our machine by using the above applications (5 minutes). - 4.
+Perform the following tasks for UDFS1: Microsoft Power-Point plus music (4 minutes); 3D Shockwave animation (4 minutes); FIFA game (8 minutes). - 5.
 Perform the same set of tasks for UDFS2.

-Each user was instructed to press the F11 key upon discomfort with application performance.
-We recorded each such event as well as the CPU frequency over time.
+Each user was instructed to press the F11 key upon discomfort with application performance. we recorded each such event as well as the CPU frequency over time.

+Figure 4 illustrates the performance of the two algorithms in our study.
+The two columns represent UDFS1 and UDFS2 and the three rows represent the three applications.
+Each graph shows, as a function of time, the minimum, average, maximum, and standard deviation of CPU frequency, aggregated over our 20 users.
+Notice that almost all users felt comfortable using PowerPoint while the processor was running at the lowest frequency.
 As one might expect, the average frequency at which users are comfortable is higher for the Shockwave animation and the FIFA game.
-However, there is a large variation in acceptable frequency among the users for the animation and game.
+There is large variation in acceptable frequency among the users for the animation and game.
 Generally, UDFS2 achieves a lower average frequency than UDFS1.
 For both algorithms it is very rare to see the processor run at the maximum CPU frequency for these applications.
 Even the most sophisticated users were comfortable with running the tasks with lower frequencies than those selected by the dynamic Windows DVFS scheme.
-Sections 4.3 and 4.4 give detailed, per-user results for UDFS (and UDFS+PDVS).
+The effect of UDFS on CPU power consumption is presented in the following two sections.